-What is the gross monthly return on the current portfolio for the last 3 months (gross return from your clients before you apply your fees and expenses) and for the 2017 annual return?
+What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 What is your expected annualised performance and volatility range over the next 12 months?

-We expect a STF Fund return of about 7%.
+We expect a STF Fund return of about 8.50% for 2019.
 Volatility shouldn’t change over the next 12 months.
 It has been stable at 0.06% to 0.11% each year since inception and we expect it to remain around this level.

 What is your expected annualised performance and volatility range over the next 24 months?